On the Viability of Semi-Supervised Segmentation Methods for Statistical Shape Modeling: Results and Discussion

+\textbf{Quantitative results for Strategy 1}.
+Figure~\ref{fig:strategy_1_results} presents the quantitative evaluation of Strategy 1, where the statistical shape model (SSM) is trained using manually segmented data, while semi-supervised segmentations are used to construct the test SSM.
+The resulting test SSM is then compared with the corresponding test SSM generated from manual segmentations.
+Since both approaches use the same training SSM, the evaluation focuses only on the Generalization and Grassmannian distance metrics.

+The generalization error measures how closely the SSM constructed from semi-supervised segmentations approximates the ground-truth SSM obtained from manual segmentations.
+Therefore, a lower generalization error indicates that the semi-supervised segmentations produce shape representations that are more consistent with the ground truth.

+The Grassmannian distance evaluates the similarity between the PCA subspaces of the manually generated and semi-supervised test SSMs.
+As a dimensionless metric, smaller values indicate greater similarity between the learned shape spaces.
+However, while a low Grassmannian distance suggests that the underlying PCA subspaces are closely aligned, it does not necessarily imply that the two models will exhibit equivalent shape reconstruction or generalization performance.

-From the FEMUR results, we observe that test SSMs constructed using ground truth annotations consistently achieve lower generalization errors across all PCA modes compared to those derived from semi-supervised predictions, regardless of annotation usage (20\% or 40\%).
-Among the semi-supervised methods, BCP follows the GT model most closely in generalization performance, while CAML ranks third.
-In terms of Grassmannian distance, for models trained with 20\% annotated data, BCP exhibits the lowest average distance per PCA mode, indicating that the PCA subspace of SSMs built from BCP-predicted test segmentations aligns most closely with the GT-based SSM.
-CAML follows as the next best-performing method.
-However, with 40\% annotated data, MCF surpasses CAML in generalization performance, ranking second after GT, while BCP drops to third.
-Despite this shift, BCP maintains the lowest Grassmannian distance, with CAML and MCF closely following.Additionally, Grassmannian distances are lower in magnitude when using 40\% of the data, suggesting that increasing annotation availability during semi-supervised training improves the underlying predicted SSM PCA subspace.
+For the FEMUR dataset, test SSMs constructed from manual segmentations (GT) consistently achieve lower generalization errors across all PCA modes than those constructed from semi-supervised predictions, irrespective of whether 20\% or 40\% of the training data is annotated.
+Among the semi-supervised methods trained with 20\% annotations, BCP most closely matches the GT model in terms of generalization performance, followed by CAML.
+The Grassmannian distance analysis shows that BCP also produces the closest PCA subspace to the GT-based SSM, with CAML ranking second.
+When 40\% of the training data is annotated, MCF improves its generalization performance and becomes the second-best method after GT, while BCP ranks third.
+Nevertheless, BCP continues to exhibit the lowest Grassmannian distance, with CAML and MCF closely following.
+Furthermore, the overall Grassmannian distances decrease when using 40\% annotated data, indicating that increasing annotation availability improves the agreement between the PCA subspaces learned from semi-supervised and manually segmented test SSMs.

-The NAMIC results reveal a different trend.
-When using 20\% of the training data, CAML, MCF, and MT achieve better generalization scores than the Ground Truth (GT) SSM.
-This trend persists for nearly all weakly supervised methods, except DeSCO, when 40\% of the data is used.
-Despite these improvements in generalization, the Grassmannian distance remains similar in magnitude to that observed with the FEMUR data, indicating that while generalization performance is higher for NAMIC, the PCA subspaces of the test SSMs and the GT-based SSM remain significantly different.
-Moreover, since the GT model’s generalization scores for NAMIC are comparable to all semi-supervised methods, this suggests that test set SSMs constructed from either manual annotations or semi-supervised predictions are nearly indistinguishable for NAMIC dataset.